Men’s Health Expert Series 2026

 Why attend?

-As nurse practitioners, you see men's health all the time, often folded into a visit booked for something else.
-It's not always clear what the next step is, and the guidance keeps changing.
-The 2026 Men's Health Expert Series works through what you see most: testosterone and hypogonadism, erectile dysfunction, prostate and urinary health, obesity and metabolic care, hair loss, men's mental health, and male infertility.
-Each session is led by a specialist, focused on primary care, and taught through clear frameworks, case discussion, and live Q&A where you can bring your own questions.
+Men's health concerns are often folded into visits booked for something else entirely, and the next step isn't always straightforward.
+The 2026 Men's Health Expert Series gives you clear, practical approaches to the presentations you see most: testosterone deficiency, erectile dysfunction, prostate and urinary health, obesity and metabolic syndrome, hair loss, mental health, and infertility.
+Each session is led by a specialist and taught through a real-world clinical lens, with case discussions and Q&A. Recordings are available if you can't make it live.

 How does it work?

 Register once for full access.
-Join live or watch the recordings anytime on the NP Circle platform.
+Join live or watch the recordings anytime on our platform.

 Each session runs 2 hours: